Graeme Biggar: Early life and education

 Biggar was born in Glasgow to parents Hamish, an accountant, and Sue, a physiotherapist.
 He was educated at Glasgow Academy, Aldwickbury School and Uppingham School.
-He studied Modern History at Oxford University.
-He later attended the Royal College of Defence Studies in 2011–12, graduating with a MA (Distinction) in International Security and Strategy.
+He studied Modern History at the University of Oxford.
+He later attended the Royal College of Defence Studies in 2011–12, graduating with a MA degree with Distinction in International Security and Strategy.

 Career

 Ministry of Defence

-In 1997, Biggar joined the Civil Service Fast Stream in the Ministry of Defence where he worked for most of the next twenty years, other than a year in the New Zealand Ministry of Defence in 2000–01, and three years in the Department for Environment, Food and Rural Affairs between 2003–2006.
+In 1997, Biggar joined the Civil Service Fast Stream in the Ministry of Defence where he worked for most of the next twenty years, other than a year in the New Zealand Ministry of Defence in 2000–01, and three years in the Department for Environment, Food and Rural Affairs between 2003 and 2006.

 Between 2006 and 2011, Biggar worked on management and reform of the Ministry of Defence, including supporting the 2011 Lord Levene Defence Reform Group review.